 Were you arrested in connection with possessing crystal meth or another form of methamphetamines?
-You should contact a Charlotte possession of methamphetamines lawyer at Randall & Stump, PLLC as soon as possible.
+You should contact a Charlotte possession of methamphetamines lawyer at Randall & Stump, Criminal Defense Attorneys as soon as possible.
 If you are accused of possessing, manufacturing, selling, or possessing with intent to sell or deliver (PWISD) meth, you are facing felony charges, which can turn your life upside down.
 If you are convicted of a felony drug offense, you face a permanent criminal record, high fines, and years in prison.
 After you complete your statutory penalties, you will still have to endure a great deal of stigma for being convicted of a drug crime, which can impact your education, career, and personal life.

 North Carolina Drug Laws

 If you are arrested for possession of methamphetamine, you will be charged under North Carolina General Statutes (NCGS) 90-95(a).
 This statute states it is illegal:

 - To manufacture, sell, or deliver, or possess and intend to manufacture, sell, or deliver a controlled substance.

 - To create, sell, or deliver, or possess and intend to sell or deliver a counterfeit controlled substance

 The level of the charge depends on whether you are accused of illegal conduct under NCGS 90-95(a)(1), NCGS 90-95(a)(2), or NCGS 90-95(a)(3).

 Controlled substances are divided into six categories under the North Carolina Controlled Substances Act.
 Schedule I drugs are the most addictive and dangerous, and they have no current medical uses.
 Schedule II controlled substances are also highly addictive and dangerous, though some may have currently accepted medical uses.
 Methamphetamines are labeled Schedule II drugs.
 As the schedules increase, the levels of potential addiction and danger associated with the drug decrease.